All You Need To Know About Accountable Reimbursement Plan – FAQs

 Therefore, we suggest you draft an accountable plan as it will likely save everyone’s time, money, and confusion related to expense reimbursements.

-The benefits of having an accountable reimbursement plan are many but it is most important to reinforce it by its terms.
-If there is no substantiation within 60 days, the plan will fail to be treated as an accountable plan, despite the written plan, and reimbursements will be treated as having been paid under a nonaccountable plan.
+The benefits of having an accountable plan are many but only if you enforce it with all terms.
+If there is no substantiation within 60 days, you can’t treat the plan as an accountable plan.
+Consequently, the reimbursements will be treated as having been paid under a nonaccountable plan.